Pandeyashish17/midjourney-prompt-generator-usigng-edge-function-and-netjs/README.md

 # MidPrompts (Midjourney Prompts Generator)

-MidPrompts is a web application that generates better images from text using OpenAI's GPT-3.5 Turbo model and Vercel Edge Function.
+MidPrompts is a web application that generates better images prompts from keywprds using OpenAI's GPT-3.5 Turbo model and Vercel Edge Function.

 ## Usage